SerNet/verinice-veo/README.md

 #### Profile 'resttest'
 This profile will be active while the integration test for the REST API are running.
-These tests use Spring's `TestRestTemplate` which needs to be configured with URLs and credentials for the production services that are to be used during the integration test, such as Keycloack, PostgreSQL or RabbitMQ.
+These tests use Spring's `TestRestTemplate` which needs to be configured with URLs and credentials for the production services that are to be used during the integration test, such as Keycloak, PostgreSQL or RabbitMQ.

 If you want to run the REST API integration tests, simply run: